Flagstaff War: Attack on Heke's pā at Puketutu

 After the destruction of Pōmare II's pā, the 58th and 99th regiments moved to attack Heke's pā, choosing to travel by a walking track from the Bay of Islands rather than via a cart track that ran from Kerikeri through Waimate and passed nearby Heke's pā.
 This decision may have been influenced by the wish of the missionaries to keep Te Waimate mission tapu by excluding armed men so as to preserve an attitude of strict neutrality.
 In any event, this choice meant that cannon were not taken inland.
-After a difficult cross country march, they arrived at Puketutu Pā (Te Mawhe Pā) on 7 May 1845.
+After a difficult cross-country march, they arrived at Puketutu Pā (Te Mawhe Pā) on 7 May 1845.

 Because of the almost constant intertribal warfare, the art of defensive fortifications had reached a very high level among the Māori.
 A pā was usually situated on top of a hill, surrounded by palisades of timber that were backed up by trenches.
 Since the introduction of muskets the Māori had learnt to cover the outside of the palisades with layers of flax (Phormium tenax) leaves, making them effectively bulletproof as the velocity of musket balls was dissipated by the flax leaves.
-For example, the pā at Ōhaeawai, the site of a battle in the Flagstaff War, was described as having an inner palisade that was 3 m high, built using Puriri logs.
+For example, the pā at Ōhaeawai, the site of a battle in the Flagstaff War, was described as having an inner palisade that was 3 m high, built using pūriri logs.
 In front of the inner palisade was a ditch in which the warriors could shelter and reload their muskets, then fire through gaps in the two outer palisades.
 The British were to discover, to their considerable cost, that a defended pā was a difficult fortification to defeat.